 ICLEI jointly with Seoul Metropolitan Government established the ICLEI East Asia Secretariat in Seoul, Korea in 2012 to support East Asian cities to move forward sustainability.
 Two positions have opened that require qualified individuals.
 More.

 The 1st of November saw the closing of the second Local Climate Solutions (LOCS) for Africa Congress in Dar es Salaam, Tanzania with delegates adopting the Dar es Salaam Communiqué by African Mayors and Subnational Leaders.
 Representatives proved their commitment to local climate action by signing the Mexico City pact and Durban Adaptation Charter.
 The event which was convened by ICLEI – Local Governments for Sustainability and the City of Dar es Salaam saw over 400 delegates from 25 countries join to discuss local climate solutions and challenges to create a more sustainable continent.
 A full report will be made available next week.
 For more information on this event visit the official LOCS 2013 site here.

-We warmly welcome Matsapha Town Council, Matsapha, Swaziland, as ICLEI Africa's newest member!
+We warmly welcome Kinondoni District Council in Dar es Salaam, Tanzania, as ICLEI Africa's newest member!

 Previous new members:

 Ban Ki moon at ICLEI's Global Town Hall during Rio+20.
 More»

 Launch of the State of African Cities at AMCHUD in Chad (available on the 28th here)